Importing an agent involves transferring it from your local system into your active environment, where it enters a draft (undeployed) state.

 A list of agents that the agent should be able to call out to.
 Multiple collaborators can be specified (e.g., --collaborators agent_1--collaborators agent_2).

-The kind of agent you wish to create.
-For custom agents, the value should be custom.
+The style of agent you wish to create.
+For custom agents, use custom. [default: default]

 Agents in watsonx Orchestrate operate in one of two states: draft or live.